Darren McClennan

 Darren McClennan (born 21 October 1965) is a former New Zealand associacion footballer who frequently represented his country in the 1980s and 1990s.

-He was not known for his delicate touch but his all-action style built on pace and aggression brought him a lot of goals and silverware.
+He was known for his high-energy, aggressive style which earned him numerous goals and trophies.

 International career

 The striker collected 53 caps, scoring 12 goals, in official FIFA internationals and played his last game for the All Whites in June 1997 against Papua New Guinea.